 Andhra Pradesh is rich in natural resources, with a thriving mining sector that produces gold, silver, sandstone, limestone, marble, rock phosphate, copper and lignite.
 The state also has a strong tourism industry, with a number of beautiful beaches and historical sites.
 In total, agriculture contributes 55 percent to the state’s GDP, while industry and services account for 10% and 35% respectively.

-Telangana is one of the top IT exporter states in India, with a GDP of US$ 157.35 billion.
+Telangana is one of the top IT exporter states in India, with a GDP of US$ 157.35 billion which is why it is unsurprising that it is one of India’s richest state.
 The state’s two major rivers, Krishna and Godavari, provide excellent irrigation facilities, making agriculture a key sector of the economy.
 In recent years, special attention has been paid to developing information technology and biotechnology in Telangana.

 There are 68 special economic zones in the state, making it an attractive destination for investment.
 Telangana also has a rich supply of minerals, making it an important player in the mining industry.
 These strengths make Telangana an attractive destination for businesses and investors.